tekcapzule/tekcapzule-auth/README.md

 ## About The Project

-This repository contains AWS Cloud Formation temaplate for setting up Cognito Userpool infrastructure for TekCapsule.
-Cognito hosted UI is used for user login/signup in TekCapsule.
+This repository contains AWS Cloud Formation temaplate for setting up Cognito Userpool infrastructure for TekCapzule.
+Cognito hosted UI is used for user login/signup in TekCapzule.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>